stackable-sh/cqlalchemy/README.md

 print(person.saved())

 """
-This creates a new Keyspace named 'Example', and a new Table called 'Profile', and stores a new profile row object within it.
+This creates a new Keyspace named 'Example', and a new Table called 'Profile' (with change tracking enabled), and stores a new profile row object within it.
 Next, we will attempt to read the object back from Cassandra using the primary key.
 """

 key = person.key